NeoHW/tp/docs/DeveloperGuide.md

 Step 4: The newly added Patient will be added to the end of list, shown in the UI.

-The following UML sequence diagram illustrates how the `AddCommand` operation works.
+The following UML sequence diagram illustrates how the Add operation works.
 <puml src="diagrams/AddSequenceDiagram.puml" alt="Add Sequence Diagram" />

 <box type="info" seamless>